 All candidates must possess a graduate level degree and experience relevant to the teaching area.

-Each candidate should submit a cover letter, curriculum vitae or resume', and the names and contact information for three references.
+Each candidate should submit a cover letter, a curriculum vitae or resume, and the names of at least three references.

 We seek a diverse pool of applicants who wish to join an academic community that places the highest value on rigorous inquiry and encourages diverse perspectives, experiences, groups of individuals, and ideas to inform and stimulate intellectual challenge, engagement, and exchange.
 The University's Statements on Diversity are at https://provost.uchicago.edu/statements-diversity.